 Aussie opportunities win out

 Dr John Meara at work at the Royal Children’s Hospital in Melbourne.
-Photo not to be used or reproduced without the permission of the Department of Immigration and Citizenship.
+Photo not to be used or reproduced without the permission of the Department of Immigration and Border Protection.

 Career opportunities in a richly diverse country prompted a leading American surgeon and his family to become Australian citizens this year.